Wesley Barnes '15

 Justin Jorgensen Vierela '11

 Justin holds a Master of Fine Arts degree in Arts Administration from Southern Utah University where he worked for the Tony-Award Winning Utah Shakespeare Festival.
 He then went on to work for New Village Arts Theatre in San Diego and as Sponsorship and Special Events Coordinator at the Utah Shakespeare Festival.
-He recently became the director of development for The Moonlight Cultural Foundation, a live musical theatre in San Diego.
+From 2017-2020 he was the director of development for The Moonlight Cultural Foundation, a live musical theatre in San Diego.
+In 2020 he became a Philanthropy Officer at Northwest Harvest in Seattle, WA.

 Hannah Welter '10